ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.04.01.md

 - Now added as step to https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Sprint-Planning#preparation

-# At least whilst WfH reterospective notes should be put in a dedicated teams channel
+# At least whilst working from home retrospective notes should be put in a dedicated teams channel

 # In teams we can't use ticks/crosses easily for flash reviews